 When tail lights and headlights arent properly functioning, other drivers may not be able to see the malfunctioning vehicle, and this can cause accidents.

 Additionally, the Mitsubishi recalls also prevent the defrosting features from functioning in a safe manner.
 Owners of the affected Mitsubishi vehicles who are located in wintry states face a serious hazard during the cold months.

 Reduced visibility and low visibility are contributing factors in many winter road accidents.
 Safety tips for driving under reduced visibility conditions include:

 Safety experts advise drivers to take their cars in for regular checkups, including windshield wipers and headlights.
 Drivers who take low-visibility precautions can keep themselves and everyone else on the road safe.

-If you are injured and need assistance, our experienced attorneys at the Phillips Law Group can get you the help that you deserve.
-Call or text 1-800-706-3000 or use the online contact form.
+If you are injured and need assistance, our experienced Phoenix personal injury attorneys at the Phillips Law Group can get you the help that you deserve.
+Call 1-800-706-3000 or use the online contact form.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.